Timekeepers-MC/timekeepersmc/content/homepage/whoarewe.md

 buttonLink: 'about'
 ---

-The Timekeepers Motorcycle Club is a group of like-minded individuals who enjoy riding dirt.
+<div class="handlelightbg">The Timekeepers are a group of like-minded individuals who enjoy riding dirt.</div>